partiql/partiql-isl-kotlin/README.md

 ```

 This will use PIG to generate the object model file, which can be found at `src/org/partiql/ionschema/model/isl-model.kt`.
-Also run are the ISL parser's unit tests.
+The command will also run the ISL parser's unit tests.

 ## Security